 How long does RAM usually last?

 RAMs are one of the toughest hardware created for working as long as possible.
 It is said that if RAM is brand new, it will last more or less up to 8 years.
 Similarly, a used memory works properly for more or less 5 years.
-But it depends on the extent to which a RAM is used.
+However, it depends on the extent to which RAM is used.

 Signs Your RAM is Degrading

-It is because the RAMs store data before and after processing and hold the addresses.
+The RAMs store data before and after processing and hold the addresses.
 As a result, random access memories degrade and lose their performance.
 I have mentioned some of the signs behind your degrading RAM:

 Simply put, performance is the RAM speed for performing a task or completing a process.
 The faster the memory is, the higher the performance it has.
 Therefore, the first sign of a degrading RAM is that it will lose its performance, becoming slow and laggy.
 This sign requires you to change your RAM as soon as possible.